GoogleCloudPlatform/marketplace-k8s-app-tools/docs/schema.md

     - type: ClusterRole        # This is a cluster-wide ClusterRole
       rulesType: PREDEFINED
       rulesFromRoleName: edit  # Use predefined role named "edit"
     - type: Role               # This is a namespaced Role.
-If omitted, "cluster-admin" is applied automatically
       rulesType: CUSTOM        # We specify our own custom RBAC rules
       rules:
       - apiGroups: ['apps.kubernetes.io/v1alpha1']